Interested in upping your composting game? Consider incorporating vermicomposting into your repertoire!

 Vermicomposting is like composting on steroids.
 The technique is the use of worms to convert your kitchen scraps and other organic wastes into compost.

 The benefit of this type of composting is that you do not need a backyard to house your composting pile.
 All the magic can happen inside a container with holes.
 Store it out of the way where you have space.

 Vermicomposting can be done in any climate because it takes place in the container inside your temperature controlled house.
 Brilliant!

-2) WORMS & KITCHEN SCRAPS – Within your container you will obviously need some worms and kitchen scraps.
+2) Worms and kitchen scraps – Within your container you will obviously need some worms and kitchen scraps.
 In particular, you will need redworms.
 They work best in a vermicomposting bin.
 The amount of worms depends on how much kitchen waste you will adding a day to your bin.

-Alright team, you are now armed with the basic knowledge of vermicomposting.
+You are now armed with the basic knowledge of vermicomposting.
 You have the power to raise your composting game to the next level.
-Go team!

 Feature image courtesy of Devon